 Bet365 was the first sportsbook to launch in Virginia in 2023, and this might finally be the year that the world-renowned sportsbook expands its presence in the US.
 Bet365 has an only-only license in VA and is a great option for bettors in the state.

 - In-State Partner: Loudoun United FC (USL soccer team)

 Betfred launched in Virginia on February 1, 2023, just a day after bet365 opened up shop.
 The two European powerhouses have long had plans to expand operations in the US, and it appears that 2023 is their year to finally grow here in the States.
 This is good news for bettors in Virginia, because both sportsbooks are great.

 Virginia Casino Sportsbooks

 Retail casinos and sportsbooks are on their way to the Old Dominion.
 However, it’s going to take some time for them to get set up.
 While online betting has already begun, in-person wagering is still a ways off.
-With that being said, current estimates for brick-and-mortar gaming, sports betting included, fall between early 2022 and 2023.
+With that being said, current estimates for brick-and-mortar gaming, sports betting included, fall between early and mid-2023.

 Each of the proposed casinos will be a fairly ambitious construction project that is likely to take time to complete in full.
 2023 is a solid estimate for grand openings with full amenities.
-However, it is possible that they prioritize the gaming floor and sportsbooks, in which case Spring 2022 may be realistic.

 Casinos have been approved in four Virginia cities, with Richmond likely to follow.
 Each is expected to offer in-person sports betting options: